 Scheduling apps

-No medication awareness.
-No interaction timing.
+No ADHD awareness.
 No bad days.
+No cascading when plans change.

 CBT and education apps